SpudnikEX/SpudnikEX.github.io/_posts/2021-08-22-PID-Controllers.md

 A common way to move physics objects in Unity is to use [Rigidbody.AddForce](https://docs.unity3d.com/ScriptReference/Rigidbody.AddForce.html), or by adjusting the rigidbody's velocity directly, although Unity advises against this (unless you know what you're doing).

 > <cite><a href="https://docs.unity3d.com/ScriptReference/Rigidbody-velocity.html">Rigidbody-Velocity</a></cite>
+> In most cases you should not modify the velocity directly, as this can result in unrealistic behaviour - use AddForce instead Do not set the velocity of an object every physics step, this will lead to unrealistic physics simulation.
+A typical usage is where you would change the velocity is when jumping in a first person shooter, because you want an immediate change in velocity.

 Although this is main method of moving rigidbodies, forces need to be calculated each step to ensure objects reach their destination as fast as desired, without overshooting the target.